justinmccoy/openwhisk-cloudant-trigger/README.md

 With the CloudantDb created, the credentials are needed to listen for database changes.
 Create and extract the username and password from the "Service Credentials" menu on the Cloudant Db Service Details page:

+**Create / Save CloudantDb Credentials**
 ![Create save credentials](https://github.com/justinmccoy/openwhisk-enhance-with-watson-nlu/raw/master/media/service_credentials.png?raw=true)

+From the command-line setup the following environment variables with the CloudantDb credentials identified above.

+**Setup environment variables**
 ```bash
 export CLOUDANT_INSTANCE="openwhisk-cloudant"
 export CLOUDANT_USERNAME=""